microsoft/vscode-docs/docs/remote/troubleshooting.md

 ### Configuring key based authentication

-[SSH public key authentication](https://www.ssh.com/ssh/public-key-authentication) is a convenient, high security authentication method that combines a local "private" key with a "public" key you that you store in your user account on a SSH host.
+[SSH public key authentication](https://www.ssh.com/ssh/public-key-authentication) is a convenient, high security authentication method that combines a local "private" key with a "public" key that you associate with your user account on a SSH host.
 This section will walk you through how to generate these keys and add them to a host.

 > **Tip:** PuTTY for Windows is not a [supported client](#installing-a-supported-ssh-client), but you can [convert your PuTTYGen keys](#reusing-a-key-generated-in-puttygen).